brothwell/local-env-setup/README.md

 It will also disable the service that auto-adds network printers.

+*NB: You will need to reboot after running this playbook for your user to have access to the Docker CLI*

 ## Prerequisites

 To run this project, you will need the following installed: